alex-nickerson/StR-Beats/README.md

 - Be able to search for specific beats
 - Allow users to remove beats they have added
 - Allow users to edit beats they have created
+- Add multiple pages so that all beats don't get stacked on a single page (causing a lot of scrolling)

 ## Acknowledgements